Ladies & Gentlemen (TV series)

 Ladies & Gentlemen is a Bangladeshi drama streaming television series created by Mostofa Sarwar Farooki.
-Starring Tasnia Farin as Sabila Hossain, an ordinary girl, and also co-starred Afzal Hossain, Hasan Masood, Maria Nur, Partha Barua, Chanchal Chowdhury, Iresh Zaker, Mostafa Monwar, Mamunur Rashid and Saberi Alam. the series has been released on 9 July 2021 on ZEE5.
+Starring Tasnia Farin as Sabila Hossain, an ordinary girl, the other main cast includes Afzal Hossain, Hasan Masood, Maria Nur, Partha Barua, Chanchal Chowdhury, Iresh Zaker, Mostafa Monwar, Mamunur Rashid and Saberi Alam.
+The series was released on 9 July 2021 on ZEE5.

 Premise

 The series follows the personal journey of Sabila (Tasnia Farin), a common girl, who becomes the voice of every working woman in Bangladesh and beyond.
 The show brings out the complexity of male-female dynamics and hierarchical exploitations and misogyny.